jasonpstokes/ha-sigenergy-card/README.md

 ## 4. Images
 Save/copy the images into your Home Assistant /config/www/

-- I've created the gateway image, but the  battery one is a vector converstion that needs to be re-created.
+- I've created the gateway image, but the  battery one is a vector converstion that needs to be fixed!
+(I might, it only annoys me a little though)

 ## 5. In the UI, add a new *manual* card and paste the yaml from *ha-sigenergy-card.yaml*